 Getting Full Benefits And Full Value From Your Auto Accident Claims

 Car insurance can be complicated.
 After an accident, the other parties may try to take advantage of your confusion and anxiety to avoid their obligation or pay less than your claim is worth.
-You need an attorney who will explain your rights, manage your claims and fight for your best interests.
+You need a personal injury attorney who will explain your rights, manage your claims, and fight for your best interests.

-At Keis George, our attorneys are exceptionally well-versed in all facets of auto insurance and insurance litigation.
-We are here to make sure you are fully compensated in a timely manner, and prepared to go to court against any corporation to enforce your rights under the law.
+At KG Injury Law, our personal injury lawyers are exceptionally well-versed in all facets of auto insurance and insurance litigation.
+We are here to make sure you are fully compensated in a timely manner and prepared to go to court against any corporation to enforce your rights under the law.

-We handle motor vehicle accidents in Cleveland, Akron, Columbus and statewide Ohio.
-Contact us today at 866-492-6365 for straight answers and aggressive representation.
+We handle motor vehicle accidents in Ohio and Illinois.
+Contact KG Injury Law today at 866-492-6365 for straight answers and aggressive representation.

 |A note about insurance agents and insurance adjusters: You must report an accident to your own insurer and you may be approached by the other driver’s insurance company.
 These conversations can potentially be turned against you.
 Before giving any statement, signing a waiver or agreeing to a settlement, talk to a lawyer.|